jplusplus/nobel/README.md

  * Install Composer: `curl -sS https://getcomposer.org/installer | php`
  * Run `php composer.phar install`
  * `copy settings.default.php settings.php` and make any modifications needed to settings.php
+ * Open [demo/lists.php](demo/lists.php), [demo/ui.php](demo/ui.php), and [demo/gallery.php](demo/gallery.php), to confirm that everything works, and see how to include the provided widgets.

+The scripts in the `$baseDir` directory must be accessible from the Internet, as they are called from the frontend scripts.

+The PHP scripts have been tested on PHP 5.3 and 5.6.
+They use no deprecated functions as of December 2015, and should keep working for the foreseeable future.
+For PHP versions < 5.3.7, SSL support must be added by installing the php_openssl module (chances are you already have it installed).

+All PHP code is contained in a namespace called `Toplist`.

+The gallery widget depends on [Foundation.js](http://foundation.zurb.com/).
+It has been tested with Foundation 5 (the version used at nobelprize.org as of December 2015).

+All list widget Javascript code is wrapped in an object called `TopList`.
+There is also one variable in the global scope, called `gToplistSettings`.
+Except for these objects, the code should be self contained, and not interfering with anything else.

 End points
 ==========